 Hong Kong is one of Australia’s important markets for premium wine, with the vintages being recognized for its consistent quality and unique identity.
 The consumers have diversified tastes in wine, but dry red still holds the biggest share in the market.

-In all of China, red wine accounts for 95% of export from Australia.
+In all of China, red wine accounts for 95% of the export from Australia.
 The most popular varietals are Shiraz and Pinot Noir.
 White wine, however, is still well represented in the market.
-Chardonnay and Riesling are well liked by the younger consumers.
+Chardonnay and Riesling are well-liked by the younger consumers.

 In Hong Kong, the major drivers in the retail market are the younger generations.
 These consumers are adventurous and constantly on the lookout for new trends.
 Due to frequent overseas travel, they are more exposed to wine culture, wine styles and types.

 For many consumers in Hong Kong, it is still convenient to visit physical stores for their shopping.
 Wines are readily available in off-trade channels like supermarkets and convenience stores.
 Competition is fierce as the market is saturated with products from different countries.

 Though Hong Kong has traditionally lagged behind other Asian countries in terms of e-commerce, the landscape has changed over the years.
 Consumers began appreciating the convenience of shopping online.
 Retailers aspire to provide more improved and interactive shopping experiences to their clients.

 For many producers, hiring a committed agent to handle the business at a local level is a must.
 This allows them to build their businesses and not just focus on the product itself.
 A local importer has specialized knowledge of the Hong Kong wine market and may even help producers engage in direct or indirect trade with Mainland China.